hmallen/lorenzbot/README.md

 -- Collection retrieved on startup should be most recent but list returned not sorted
 - Copy/rename most recent log files on program exit for easy access
 - Average trade_amount per buy
+- Move config files to new directory and create example files
+- Add more data to csv profit calculation return dictionary
+- Move "Price Difference from Base" so that it's only called once on INFO level
+- Add "Price Difference from Target"

 RESOURCES:
 - Exception Handling: